hag007/pyprog-recitations/intro.md

-# Welcome to the recitations of virtual-pyprog course
+# Welcome to the recitations of the Computer Science and Programming course

 ```{tableofcontents}